Matidza/Capital/README.md

   * Desription: learn all the basics of C and Python prograing language
   * including variables, data structures etc.
   * Return: Always return 0 (success)
 **/

+Throughout the entire roadmap, focus on continuous learning, and stay up-to-date with industry trends and best practices.
+Engage with open-source projects and participate in coding challenges and hackathons to gain practical experience.
+Networking with other developers and contributing to the software development community can also be beneficial for your growth as a software engineer.
+Good luck on your journey!